oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_apm_config_config_facts_module.rst

                                     </td>
                 <td>on success</td>
                 <td>
                                             <div>The <a href='https://docs.cloud.oracle.com/Content/General/Concepts/identifiers.htm'>OCID</a> of a Span Filter.
 The filterId is mandatory for the creation of MetricGroups.
-A filterId will be generated when a Span Filter is created.</div>
+A filterId is generated when a Span Filter is created.</div>
                                             <div>Returned for get operation</div>
                                         <br/>
                                                                 <div style="font-size: smaller"><b>Sample:</b></div>